Cinnamon Granola Recipe (Low-Sugar)

 • Preheat your oven to 325 degrees.

-• In a large mixing bowl, stir together the oats, nuts, maple syrup, coconut oil, shredded coconut, vanilla, cinnamon, and salt.
+• In a large mixing bowl, stir together the oats, walnuts, maple syrup, coconut oil, shredded coconut, vanilla, cinnamon, and salt.

-• Spread the mixture evenly across the baking sheet, and place it in the oven for 30 minutes total.
+• Spread the mixture evenly across the baking sheet, and place it in the oven for 20 minutes, stirring halfway through.

 • Remove the granola from the oven and let it cool completely.

-• Once it has cooled, stir in the dried cranberries and chia seeds.
+• Once it has cooled, gently stir in the dried cranberries and chia seeds.

 Notes